-Minimizing switching (from PRI to SEC) in the MT9042C can be realized by first entering Holdover Mode for a predetermined maximum time (i.e., guard time).
-If the degraded signal returns to normal before the expiry of the guard time (e.g., 2.5 seconds), then the MT9042C is returned to its Normal Mode (with no reference switch taking place).
+Excessive switching of the timing reference (from PRI to SEC) in the MT9044 can be minimized by first entering Holdover Mode for a predetermined maximum time (i.e., guard time).
+If the degraded signal returns to normal before the expiry of the guard time (e.g. 2.5 seconds), then the MT9044 is returned to its Normal Mode (with no reference switch taking place).
 Otherwise, the reference input may be changed from Primary to Secondary.